shiveshnavin/ifct2017.github.io/read/terms.md

 ## VIII.
 GENERAL

-**Force Majeure.** Subhajit Sahu will not be deemed in default hereunder or held responsible for any cessation, interruption or delay in the performance of its obligations hereunder due to earthquake, flood, fire, storm, natural disaster, act of God, war, terrorism, armed conflict, labor strike, lockout, or boycott.
+**Force Majeure.** Merferry will not be deemed in default hereunder or held responsible for any cessation, interruption or delay in the performance of its obligations hereunder due to earthquake, flood, fire, storm, natural disaster, act of God, war, terrorism, armed conflict, labor strike, lockout, or boycott.
 Cessation of Operation.
-Subhajit Sahu may at any time, in its sole discretion and without advance notice to you, cease operation of the Website and distribution of the Products.
+Merferry may at any time, in its sole discretion and without advance notice to you, cease operation of the Website and distribution of the Products.

-**Entire Agreement.** This Agreement comprises the entire agreement between you and Subhajit Sahu and supersedes any prior agreements pertaining to the subject matter contained herein.
+**Entire Agreement.** This Agreement comprises the entire agreement between you and Merferry and supersedes any prior agreements pertaining to the subject matter contained herein.

-**Effect of Waiver.** The failure of Subhajit Sahu to exercise or enforce any right or provision of this Agreement will not constitute a waiver of such right or provision.
+**Effect of Waiver.** The failure of Merferry to exercise or enforce any right or provision of this Agreement will not constitute a waiver of such right or provision.
 If any provision of this Agreement is found by a court of competent jurisdiction to be invalid, the parties nevertheless agree that the court should endeavor to give effect